mosip/id-authentication/docs/design/authentication/VID_Generate_REST_Service.md

 **1. Background**

-An individual can request to generate a VID using the resident-service portal, which can be used later to perform any authentication using ID-Authentication API with the new VID intead of his UIN number.
+An individual can request to generate a VID using the resident-service portal, which can be used later to perform any authentication using ID-Authentication API with the new VID instead of his UIN number.

  **1.1.Target users**
 Individual will send request to generate/re-generate VID from resident-service portal.